The Get in Rhythm. Stay in Rhythm.® Atrial Fibrillation Patient Conference changes lives every year. Will it change yours?

 “Everything was top-notch.
 Speakers excellent, food plentiful and delicious, everything was so well thought out.”

-Now, you may be wondering about the investment for the 2023 Get in Rhythm.
-Stay in Rhythm.® Atrial Fibrillation Patient Conference Recordings.
+Now, you may be wondering about the investment for access to the recordings of the 2024 Get in Rhythm.
+Stay in Rhythm.® Atrial Fibrillation Patient Conference.

-Because we want this information to be as accessible as possible to as many people as possible, we’ve kept the investment level low, especially for the valuable experience you receive.
+Because we want this event to be as accessible as possible to as many people as possible, we’ve kept the investment level low.

-Showing up matters to you, and to your family.
-Many attendees have found their solution and are no longer in afib.
-People who attended previously and who have chosen to manage their afib (as opposed to electing to have a procedure) are usually among the first to register for the annual conference because they don’t want to miss out on the latest, potentially life-saving information they’ll hear.
+Learning this information matters to you, and to your family.
+Many attendees (and those who have watched the recordings) have found their solution and are no longer in afib.
+People who attended previously, and who have chosen to manage their afib (as opposed to electing to have a procedure), are usually among the first to register for the annual conference, because they don’t want to miss out on the latest, potentially life-saving information they’ll hear.

 Also, while we’ve heard from people who aren’t sure whether the conference is worth traveling for, international attendees are often the first to register, which we believe proves that it is!